gblikas/set-theory-solutions-manual/README.md

 # Halmos' Naive Set Theory
-##  Set Theory Term Work,
+##  Set Theory Term Work, Fall 2015.

-### Fall 2015
+These exercises are from Paul Halmos book, "Naive Set Theory".

-These exercises are from Paul Halmos book Naive Set Theory, This is a comprehensive list of all exercises from the book.
+This is a comprehensive list of all exercises from the book.

 Depending on your computers available libraries, it is recommended to use sharelatex.com.